 He stays at the Augustus T. Zevely Inn in Old Salem, about a 15-minute drive from High Point.
 He walks Old Salem every morning for 20 or 30 minutes to get his blood — and his creative juices — flowing.

 “The sun is rising, the day is new, and beauty, craftsmanship and history surround you,” says Michael, who walks alone through the historic village with its period homes, brick sidewalks and picket fences.
 “I marvel at the craftsmanship in the homes.
 I admire the woodwork, the art of the stone masons and the fabulous Flemish bond brick work.
 All of this sets the aesthetic bar pretty high each day, which is important when you are going to spend the rest of that day judging the individual merit of hundreds of pieces of furniture.”

 The following is just a snapshot of the day, which included about 14 mini bottles of water per person and a dozen more showroom stops than are listed here.
 Let’s go!

 9:03 a.m. — Properly caffeinated, we leave Old Salem for High Point with Michael and Chestnut Hall interior designer and store manager Stacy McSpadden.
-We park at a now-defunct shopping mall, where we board a bus for the High Point transportation center in front of the International Home Furnishings Center (IHFC).
+We park at an old shopping mall that is being re-purposed by High Point University, where we board a bus for the High Point transportation center in front of the International Home Furnishings Center (IHFC).

 11:07 a.m. — We say our goodbyes at Taylor King and head just down the hall to Hancock and Moore, where we spend some serious time chatting with the quirky and charming Alan Price, a superstar designer whose area of the showroom is filled with vintage finds and gorgeous racing posters, an eclectic backdrop for his lush leather furniture.